slawomirjopek/gulp-boilerplate/readme.md

 ### Installing

-Put:
+Put your files:
 html to /src/
-styles and styles vendors to /src/styles scripts and scripts vendors to /src/scripts
+styles and styles vendors to /src/styles
+scripts and scripts vendors to /src/scripts

 ## Contributing